MahtabEK/A-Data-Scientist-for-a-Professional-Football-Club-Part2/README.md

 - What might explain this difference?
 (I looked at model_data.corr() to answer this question).

-You can find the answer to this question in the Jupyter Notebook I provided: "A Data Scientist for a Professional Football Club Part2.ipynb"
+You can find the answer to these questions in the Jupyter Notebook I provided: "A Data Scientist for a Professional Football Club Part2.ipynb"

 **Part 6:**